2BitWizard/GB_Mini_Camera/README.md

 # The GB Mini Flashable Camera
 **A small flashable version of the original GameBoy Camera**

 The current release (1.3) has been produced, assembled and tested.
 It is extremely easy to damage the MAC-GBD, FRAM and flash chip during assembly, this project is **definitely not recommended** for beginners.
 The board is compatible with any regular camera rom (Game Boy Camera, Pocket Camera, Hello Kitty, Zelda special edition and [Debagame tester](https://tcrf.net/Proto:Game_Boy_Camera)) and homebrews like [Photo!](https://github.com/untoxa/gb-photo) or [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio).
+It is recommended to flash this board with a [GBxCart](https://www.gbxcart.com/) and [FlashGBX](https://github.com/lesserkuma/FlashGBX) as support is guaranteed.
+Other devices (Cyclones, GB Operator, etc.) were not tested.
+May or may not work.

 Note on assembly of the board.
 If you're using a new 3V0 regulator from the BOM list, the C16 capacitor will not be necessary.
 Unlike the original 3V0 regulator, the pin connected to this capacitor is NC on the new 3V0 regulator.